The best sports for cerebral palsy are the ones that keep your child active, engaged, and safe.

 Physical inactivity is a major risk factor for complications like heart disease, high blood pressure, and osteoporosis.

 Especially as individuals with cerebral palsy get older, functional abilities can decrease.
-Although the brain damage that caused cerebral palsy will not progress, physical inactivity can lead to weight gain and poor exercise tolerance.
+Although the brain damage that caused cerebral palsy will not progress, physical inactivity can lead to weight gain and poor activity tolerance.

 Exercise can help people with cerebral palsy: